asmagen/robustSingleCell/README.md

 </figure>

-We select the appropriate resolution (the parameter is requested as input from the user interactively), typically the one where there is more than two fold change modularity difference relative to the shuffled analysis.
+We select the appropriate resolution, typically the one where there is more than two (2) fold change modularity difference relative to the shuffled analysis.

 The `summarize` function which performs differential expression analysis, computes tSNE and visualizes the results in the analysis